EndPointCorp/end-point-blog/2021/10/kubernetes.md

 # Deploying our own custom application

-Alright, by deploying NGINX, we've learned a lot about nodes, pods, deployments, services and how they all work together to run and serve an application from a Kubernetes cluster.
-Now, let's take all that knowledge and try and do the same for a completely custom application of our own.
+Alright, by deploying NGINX, we've learned a lot about nodes, pods, deployments, services, and how they all work together to run and serve an application from a Kubernetes cluster.
+Now, let's take all that knowledge and try to do the same for a completely custom application of our own.

 ## What are we building